UsabilityEngineering/Happy-Hour-Finder/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!
+* Created a survey and set of questions to gather data about our users
+* Created scenarios and personas
+*

 [Full phase 1 report](requirements/)